zhengli0060/AIT_Condition/README.md

 - The result of the A and Z independence test, datatype: dict.

 ***Note:***
+- If A and Z are independent, it implies that we cannot reject Z as a valid IV.
+- If A and Z are dependent, it implies that Z is an invalid IV.
 ## Requirements
 - Python 3.9.13
 - R 4.2.3